nader-eloshaiker/screen-geometry-app/README.md

 ### 3.2 Vite

-I discovered this little gem to replace npm and it is lightning quick.
+I discovered this little gem to replace pnpm and it is lightning quick.
 You can read more about [Vite](https://vitejs.dev/), but to summarise what they have on their site for convenience:

 - `Instant Server Start` On demand file serving over native ESM, no bundling required!
 - `Lightning Fast HMR` Hot Module Replacement (HMR) that stays fast regardless of app size.